-Body image: is how one views one's body and the feelings associated with it.
-Body image, which affects our self-esteem is influenced by many factors such as cultural background, fashion and movie industry, advertisements of cosmetic products, parent's and other's attitudes etc. Positive body image is when someone feels comfortable and good about themselves and their body, which leads to an increase in self-worth.
-Negative body image is when someone has negative emotions or feelings associated with their body.
+Body image: is how one view one's body and the feelings associated with it.
+Body image, which affects our self-esteem is influenced by many factors such as cultural background, fashion and movie industry, advertisements of cosmetic products, parent's and other's attitudes etc. Positive body image is when someone feels comfortable and good about themselves and their body, which leads to an increase in our self-worth.
+Negative body image is when someone has negative emotions or feeling associated with their body.

 Anorexia: is a behavioural disorder arising due to distorted body image and the intense fear of gaining weight.
 Anorexia is characterised by lack of interest and denial of food.
-Here, individuals try to lose weight by starving, fasting, excessive exercise, induced vomiting etc. Patients with anorexia are thin and underweight.
+Here, they try to lose weight by starving, fasting, excessive exercise, induced vomiting etc. Patients with anorexia are thin and underweight.

-Bulimia: an eating disorder characterised by binge eating (eating excess amount in a short period of time) followed by some compensatory behaviour like self-induced vomiting, excessive exercise, fasting, eating at irregular intervals, etc. The patients with bulimia are of average or over weight.
+Bulimia: an eating disorder characterised by binge eating (eating excess amount in a short period of time) followed by some compensatory behaviour like self-induced vomiting, excessive exercise, fasting, eating at irregular intervals, etc. The patients with bulimia are at average weight or above.